 When a car has proved systematically good throughout there is obviously no reason to alter the design for the mere sake of altering, and such is the policy adopted by the manufacturers of the Enfield light car for next season.

 Side view of the 1915 Enfield light car.
-Note the graceful curves of the stream-line body.
+Note the graceful curves of the streamlined body.

 With the exception of one or two minor improvements, then, the new model remains practically unaltered.
 The alterations take the form of practical improvements which should tend to make the Enfield an exceedingly attractive proposition.
-Doubtless what will appeal to the prospective buyer most is the inclusion fo an electric-lighting outfit, which includes two powerful headlamps, side lamps and tail light.
+Doubtless what will appeal to the prospective buyer most is the inclusion of an electric-lighting outfit, which includes two powerful headlamps, side lamps, and tail light.